top of page

 VENTA SANT JORDI

-After an amazing bike ride in and around the mountains near Alcoy, Howard Goldsmith of Alicante Sunshine Villas ends with a revisit for Sunday lunch at Venta Sant Jordi, 4 km short of Alcoy.
+After a fantastic bike ride in and around the mountains near Alcoy, Howard Goldsmith of Alicante Sunshine Villas ends with a revisit for Sunday lunch at Venta Sant Jordi, 4 km short of Alcoy.

-Venta Sant Jordi (St George) is a favourite of ours, which we haven't been to for quite a while, so we were very much looking forward to Sunday and were not disappointed.
+Venta Sant Jordi (St George) is our favourite; we haven't been there for a while.
+So, we looked forward to Sunday and were not disappointed.

-The location is stunning, and for motorbike lovers, it is on a wide corner where you can watch the bikers take the corner with their bodies almost touching the road.
-In summer you will often see many photographers there.
+The location is stunning.
+For motorbike lovers, it is on a wide corner, where you can watch the bikers take the corner with their bodies almost touching the road.
+In summer, you will often see many photographers there.

-It is in the middle of the National Park Font Roja and there are numerous walks you can take to walk off the calories after your meal.
-Sant Jordi is a Hotel and Restaurant and during the week serves a €12 menu del dia and is often packed.
+It is in the middle of the National Park Font Roja, and there are numerous walks you can take to get off the calories after your meal.
+Sant Jordi is a hotel and restaurant that serves a €12 menu del dia during the week and is often packed.

-The restaurant has a very traditional Spanish feel and lots of stone and there is a huge terrace at the rear for when the weather is warmer.
+The restaurant has a traditional Spanish feel and lots of stone, and there is a massive terrace at the rear for warmer weather.

 There are four starters served on the menu,

-Patatas bravas, which are not too spicy and beautifully crisp.
+Patatas bravas are not too spicy and beautifully crisp.

 The star dish is strips of marinaded solomillo.

-For the mains, two ordered more solomillo and we also had bacalao (cod) cooked in a cream sauce.
+Two friends ordered more solomillo for the mains, and we also had bacalao (cod) cooked in a cream sauce.

-My winter favourite, Gazpacho Manchego, which is not to be confused with the Andalusian cold soup.
+My winter favourite is Gazpacho Manchego, which is not to be confused with the Andalusian cold soup.

-This is a traditional, local, hearty rabbit or lamb stew on the base of a special bread that cooks a little like small sheets of pasta.
+This is a traditional, local, hearty rabbit or lamb stew based on special bread that cooks like small pasta sheets.

 There is a desert platter of four different types,

-After the meal, we moved to the terrace and found a table with some sunshine, and talked for an hour or so before asking for the bill which came to just 104€ for the four of us.
-Once again it needs to be said that none of us drank alcohol so be prepared to add to that if you enjoy a bottle of wine or two.
+After the meal, we moved to the terrace, found a table with some sunshine, and talked for an hour before asking for the bill, which came to just 104€ for the four of us.
+Once again, none of us drank alcohol, so be prepared to add to that if you enjoy a bottle or two of wine.

-Please go and enjoy as the service is excellent always and we are always warmly welcomed.
-As much of the food as possible is locally sourced and the waiters are knowledgeable.
+Please go and enjoy.
+The service is always excellent, and we are always warmly welcomed.
+As much food as possible is locally sourced, and the waiters are knowledgeable.
 English is spoken.

-Yesterday, Ben (my son) and I went out on the motorbikes.
-Having only ever ridden motorbikes for the last few years and starting with a 50cc scooter, I now have a Suzuki GSR 600 and Ben has a quite stunning Triumph Speed Triple.
-Don't worry if you are not into bikes as this is more about experiences and food than bikes.
-Both bikes are fast and by fast I breathtaking mean f**king quick, 0-60 without the need to change gear more or less.
+Yesterday, Ben (my son) and I went out on motorbikes.
+I have only ridden motorbikes for the last few years, starting with a 50cc scooter.
+I now have a Suzuki GSR 600, and Ben has a stunning Triumph Speed Triple.
+Don't worry if you are not into bikes; this is more about experiences and food than bikes.
+Both bikes are fast, and I mean breathtakingly quick: 0-60 without the need to change gear, more or less.

-I like pootling along and taking in the scenery whilst Ben loves pushing the bike and getting close to the road when cornering, which is what his bike is built for and he rides well and not stupidly.
-Motorbiking with my son is something I could not have imagined in a million years but Spain changes you and the roads and scenery here are magnificent.
+I like doodling along and taking in the scenery, while Ben loves pushing the bike and getting close to the road when cornering.
+His bike is built for this, and he rides well and not stupidly.
+Motorbiking with my son is something I could not have imagined in a million years, but Spain changes you, and the roads and scenery here are magnificent.
 Some of the scenery we saw yesterday was breathtaking as we climbed to 720m above sea level and up to 1025m near Alcoy.

-A big part of the ride is the camaraderie with other bikers and food.
-Yesterday we ended up at Venta Sant Jordi 3km outside of Alcoy which had a better class of restaurant than we would normally choose.
+The ride is primarily characterised by camaraderie with other bikers and food.
+Yesterday, we ended up at Venta Sant Jordi, 3km outside Alcoy, which had a better-class restaurant than we would typically choose.

-There were two Menu Del Dia (Finde - weekend Menus) one at €17.50 and the other at €29.99.
-We chose the cheaper one as the only difference we saw was rib-eye and we prefer solomillo.
+There were two Menu Del Dia, one at €17.50 and the other at €29.99.
+We chose the cheaper one because the only difference we saw was the rib-eye, and we prefer solomillo.

 A selection of starters included embutido (smoked ham) and cabra de queso (strong goats cheese),